Survey and Taxonomy of Adversarial Reconnaissance Techniques: Related Literature Surveys

-Holm et al.\ analyzed the performance of seven popular scanners AVDS\footnote{\url{https://beyondsecurity.com/avds.html}}, McAfee, Nessus, NexPose, Patchlink\footnote{\url{https://www.ivanti.com/solutions/security}}, QualysGuard\footnote{\url{https://www.qualys.com/qualysguard/}}, and SAINT\footnote{\url{https://www.carson-saint.com/}}~\cite{holm2011quantitative}.
-They experimented with authenticated and unauthenticated scans on a network consisting of 20 physical servers running a total of 28 virtual machines with various operating systems and versions.
-They performed both qualitative and quantitative analysis for all the tools and compared the generated false positives and false negatives.
-The authors also presented the statistical differences between groups of data obtained from the mechanisms to explain the differences between two or more sources of data.
-They tested accuracy on both Linux and Windows operating systems, and assessed the effectiveness of the automated scanners to distinguish different security loopholes in the network.
+Holm et al.\ analyzed the performance of seven popular scanners AVDS\footnote{\url{https://beyondsecurity.com/avds.html}}, McAfee, Nessus, NexPose, Patchlink\footnote{\url{https://www.ivanti.com/solutions/security}}, QualysGuard\footnote{\url{https://www.qualys.com/qualysguard/}}, and SAINT\footnote{\url{https://www.carson-saint.com/}}~\cite{holm2011quantitative} on a network consisting of 20 physical servers running a total of 28 virtual machines with various operating systems and versions.

-Millican surveyed techniques for the detection and prevention of network reconnaissance~\cite{NetworkR33:online}.
-He evaluated standard tools that are widely used to conduct basic port scanning and OS fingerprinting, experimenting on Linux 2.4.18, with NMAP 3.10 alpha4 and Ring 0.0.1-Linux installed as host machine and FreeBSD 4.7 STABLE box as the target machine.
-He concluded that network reconnaissance is useful to both adversaries and network administrators for intrusion and prevention, respectively.
 In another work, Coffey et al.\ analyzed various network scanning tools against SCADA equipment to examine the differences between issue identification and asset discovery~\cite{coffey2018vulnerability}.
 The authors experimented on {ICS} and {SCADA} systems by finding vulnerabilities using the same scanning tools that are employed on conventional IP networks, and suggested developing a network scanner that is capable of obtaining information from both serial and Ethernet devices at the same~time.

-We find several research works that survey and discuss different aspects of reconnaissance.
+\paragraph{Summary} We find several research works that survey and discuss different aspects of reconnaissance.
 Some of these categorize techniques while others evaluate related tools in terms of effectiveness.
 However, none of these existing works provide a comprehensive overview of the entire reconnaissance process; rather, they each focus on certain parts of the process.
 Therefore, in this paper, we address this gap by providing a comprehensive survey and taxonomy of reconnaissance techniques, which considers information gathering procedures throughout the entire cyber~attack process.